 (G) Any California reporting entity subject to subparts E, F, G, I, K, L, O, R, T, U, X, Z, BB, CC, EE, FF, GG, II, LL, OO, QQ, SS, or TT of 40 CFR Part 98 that emits over 10,000 metric tons of CO₂e resulting from CO₂, N₂O, or CH₄ emissions.
 If a reporting entity utilizes the above industrial processes and emits over 10,000 metric tons of CO₂e resulting from CO₂, N₂O, or CH₄ emissions, they must notify the Executive Officer within 90 days of the effective date of this regulation or within 90 days of commencing the industrial process.
 This notification requirement also applies to facility operators subject to section 95103(a), for abbreviated reporting.

+(H) Importers of cement, as defined in section 95102(a), whose total annual emissions from imported cement or clinker equal or exceed 10,000 MT CO2e, as calculated pursuant to section 95126(b)(3).

+(I) Importers of hydrogen that import at least 500 metric tons of hydrogen to California in a calendar year, and operators of in-state hydrogen plants that produce at least 500 metric tons of hydrogen utilizing electricity in a calendar year that are not subject to reporting under section 95101(a)(1)(B)3.

 (2) Any reporting entity in one or more of the categories in subsection (a)(1) above must submit an annual emissions data report, except as provided in the cessation provisions of subsections (h) and (i) of this section.
 The emissions data report must cover all source categories and GHGs for which calculation methods are provided or referenced in this article, for the reporting entity.
 Except as otherwise specified in this article, the report must be compiled using the methods specified by source category in 40 CFR Part 98.

 (3) If a facility operator determines their reporting applicability and responsibility on the basis of common ownership, the basis of reporting applicability and responsibility can only be changed to common control at the beginning of a compliance period.
 If a facility operator determines their reporting applicability and responsibility on the basis of common control, the basis of reporting applicability and responsibility can only be changed to common ownership at the beginning of a compliance period.
 These provisions do not apply if there is a legal change in facility ownership.
 If there is a change in facility ownership, the provisions of section 95103(n) apply.